 The typography was boring and standard because early web browsers were only able to display fonts that were installed on the visitor’s computer.
-That meant if you wanted all users to have a consistent experience, your font selection was extremely limited.
+That meant if you wanted all users to have a consistent experience, your font selection was minimal.

 The introduction of web fonts freed us from the restriction of displaying fonts pulled from the visitor’s operating system and shifted the font presentation to the browser.

 Web fonts also make it possible for a site to use a unique custom font, which is not only a powerful differentiator but a valuable design tool as well.

 Using a Custom Font on Your WordPress Website

 WordPress has a lot of plugins that can connect you with free web font collections like Google Fonts.
 The WordPress Jetpack plugin even has a built-in Google Fonts option.

 But if you want to use custom fonts, you need a plugin that allows you to upload a font to WordPress.
 That’s what we’re looking at here with Use Any Font.

 Use Any Font is dead simple, and it’s free to use for a single font.
 If you want to use multiple custom fonts, you’ll have to pay for a premium API key.

 Let’s install it, and I’ll show you how easy it is to set it up.